 Drug and alcohol abuse and addiction can impact the brain and body in many ways.
-Physical health is impacted by the substances themselves and also by lifestyle choices, which can include poor diet.
+Physical health is impacted by the substances themselves and also by lifestyle choices, which can include a poor diet.

 Nutrients are provided to the body in the form of foods that are eaten.
 When someone is battling addiction, food choices are often unhealthy.
 They don’t provide the body with what it needs to function properly.
-Drugs and alcohol can also deplete the body of nutrients.
+Drugs and alcohol can also deplete the body with nutrients.
 This can interfere with organ function and immune system abilities, and it can lead to malnutrition and poor physical and mental health as a result.
 More than 20 million U.S. adults dealt with addiction at the time of the 2016 National Survey on Drug Use and Health (NSDUH).

 Addiction is a chronic disease with far-reaching ramifications, including poor nutrition and overall health.

 Nutrition programs during recovery can help to reset the brain and body, helping a person to heal and improving overall health and quality of life.